aowabinr/SAR_hst/README.md

 ### State Space and Action Space
 We examine two state spaces to deal with possible disaster areas and scenarios.
 Action space consists of four possible directions, A={up,down,right,left}.

+The observations for each agent are:
+- surrounding walls in each of four directions (4)
+- pits at the current location and each of four locations (5)
+- retrieved targets (total number of targets)
+- current location (2)
+- Location of other agents if they are within a certain distance (num_agents - 1)*2

 <!-- All training code is contained within `main.py`.
 To view options simply run:

 ```shell